Minol (explosive): Composition

 These three Minols suffered from expansion, spewing and gassing due to the reaction of fine aluminium powder with moisture and structural phase transitions in ammonium nitrate.
 To improve stability of Minol and increase production, more coarse aluminium powder was introduced.
 Later it was found that aluminium chips, such as filings, flakes and shavings, also gave good performance and improved stability.

+Compared to TNT and Tritonal, Minol is more sensitive to shock and less brisant.

 To solve the problem with dimensional instability, pure ammonium nitrate was replaced by a solid solution of 10% of potassium nitrate in ammonium nitrate.
 Thus, a new formula was adopted: